Riders are often held up in corners by drivers, yet on a racetrack a car can corner at a much higher speed than a race bike.

 First, let’s look at the physics.

-We recently investigated how a car can brake faster than a motorcycle because it has four tyre contact patches versus two, a lower centre of gravity and higher aerodynamic downforces.
+We also investigated how a car can brake faster than a motorcycle because it has four tyre contact patches versus two, a lower centre of gravity and higher aerodynamic downforces.

 These same reasons also provide a car with more lateral grip so they can maintain higher cornering speeds.